 The funding allocation tables included within this plan describe annual budgeted amounts that the VSHSL shall set aside for use in providing technical assistance and capacity building.
 Eligible uses of these funds shall include, but not be limited to:

-Providing technical assistance that supports entities in responding the VSHSL RFP processes, including grant writing services, technology assistance services to access online RFP application processes, data development to inform an RFP response, and translation and interpretation services to assist an entity in responding to an RFP
+Providing technical assistance that supports entities in responding the VSHSL requests for proposal (RFP) processes, including grant writing services, technology assistance services to access online RFP application processes, data development to inform an RFP response, and translation and interpretation services to assist an entity in responding to an RFP

 Providing eligible entities with access to organizations that can assess and improve an organization’s internal processes such as human resources, legal capacity, accounting or fiscal operations, leadership development, continuity planning and evaluation capacity

-Assisting an organization in improving performance in levy-funded programs or contracts as part of an overall performance management strategy
+Assisting an organization in improving performance in VSHSL-funded programs or contracts as part of an overall performance management strategy

-Funding the translation of materials or provision of interpreter services for any eligible provider of County-funded veterans, seniors or human services, even if the source of King County funding is not the VSHSL, so that they can communicate with King County residents in multiple languages so long as the population for which the materials are translated or the interpretation is provided is consistent with the eligible expenditures of the VSHSL.
+Funding the translation of materials or provision of interpreter services for entities eligible for funding under this section, in order to (1) assist them in responding to RFPs or other procurement announcements; (2) improve their internal processes; or (3) improve their performance in VSHSL-funded program or contracts.

 The VSHSL annual report required by this plan shall include a description of the previous year’s use of technical assistance and capacity building funds.

-Funding Allocation Tables
+Estimated Funding Allocation Tables

-The tables on the following pages are this plan’s total annual allocations of VSHSL proceeds for every year from 2019 through 2023.
-Should a particular program’s allocation table from previous sections of this plan conflict with the allocations designated on the tables contained in subsequent pages within this section, the allocations designated on the subsequent pages within this section of the implementation plan shall control.
+The tables on the following pages are this plan’s total annual estimated allocations of VSHSL proceeds for every year from 2019 through 2023.
+Should a particular program’s estimated allocation table from previous sections of this plan conflict with the summary annual estimated allocations designated on the tables contained in subsequent pages within this section, the estimated allocations designated on the subsequent pages within this section of this plan shall control.

-Should the levy’s annual proceeds in any year exceed the allocations contained within the tables on the subsequent pages, only the two percentage-driven allocations shall be automatically adjusted to reflect the actual collections.
-The two percentage-driven allocations to which this provision applies are the requirement that at least one percent of levy funds be expended on technical assistance and capacity building and the five percent of each third allocated to planning and administration.
+Should the VSHSL’s annual proceeds in any year exceed the estimated allocations contained within the tables on the subsequent pages, only the two percentage-driven allocations shall be automatically adjusted to reflect the actual collections.
+The two percentage-driven allocations to which this provision applies are the requirement that at least one percent of VSHSL funds be expended on technical assistance and capacity building and the five percent of each third allocated to planning and administration.
 In cases of under-expenditure of allocated VSHSL funds by a levy-program, the priorities and processes for reallocation described in this plan’s next section shall control.

 Complying with the Contingent Annual Requirement to Expend Half of Seniors Proceeds for Seniors who are also Veterans or Military Servicemembers and their Respective Caregivers and Families